There seems to be so much controversy about crate training. Some people think it’s cruel, and others think it’s the only way to keep a dog.

 Crate Training a Dog the Proper Way

-The original purpose, and what is still considered primary reason to crate train a dog is for housebreaking; dogs prefer not to soil their bedding if they can help it.
+The original purpose, and what is still considered a primary reason for dog crating is for housebreaking; dogs prefer not to soil their bedding if they can help it.

 Introduce your dog to their new crate.
 Let them walk around it, explore it, smell it.
 Talk with them in a happy, cheerful tone; praise them for entering and moving around their crate.